hlapp/node-red-contrib-wirelesstag/README.md

 * The API connection (email, password, and base URI for the JSON Web API server).
 * The tag manager, tag, and sensor for which to report data.
-The lists of available choices are auto-populated. </strong> for which to report data.
+The lists of available choices are auto-populated.
 * Optionally, the message topic.
 If left empty, the topic is auto-generated.
 * Optionally, a name for the node.
 If left empty, the name is